 While Pablo spirals downwards over his future in Ed's gang, Luna sets about trying to escape.
 Then, the news comes – the student has died; an order comes from above to kill Luna, obliterating all ties between the gang and the girl.
 After an epic struggle, Luna manages to overpower Pablo and determined to avenge the girl's death, goes on the warpath, with dramatic and emotional consequences.

-PELT is a film about twisted loyalties, friendship and redemption.
+FLY BY NIGHT is a film about twisted loyalties, friendship and redemption.

 Director: Oliver Murray